-El Burro Newlands, Cape Town, South Africa
+El Burro Newlands restaurant review - Cape Town, South Africa

 By any yardstick, Nic Haarhoff and his partners are building a tasty little F+B empire for themselves in South Africa, delivering a well-designed mix of Mexican concept eateries in equally charming settings.